 Variant calling using GATK4 command line workflow

 This workshop aims to introduce participants to variant calling using command line applications.
-The material follows the GATK variant calling best practices workflow and provides an introduction to tools, datatypes and file formats associated with variant calling.
+The teaching material is available here and follows the GATK variant calling best practices workflow and provides an introduction to tools, datatypes and file formats associated with variant calling.
 The workshop will use a test llumina sequencing dataset to progress through the workflow from aligning sequencing reads to a reference genome before applying the GATK best practices workflow to call genetic variants (SNVs and Indels) in test data.

 - Align reads to a reference genome